crcdng/tezos-dev-resources/list.md

 * Svelte: "A Svelte template to build awesome dapps on Tezos!" https://github.com/claudebarde/svelte-tezos-template (based on Taquito and Beacon, License missing)

-* Taquito: "A TypeScript library suite for development on the Tezos blockchain." https://tezostaquito.io/ (MIT License) **Taquito is my recommendation for web coding and for connecting to smart contracts written in CamelLIGO on Tezos**
+* Taquito: "A TypeScript library suite for development on the Tezos blockchain." https://tezostaquito.io/ (MIT License) **Taquito is my recommendation for connecting web apps to APIs and to smart contracts written in CamelLIGO on Tezos**

 * see also: JsLIGO

 ### Flutter and Dart

 * Tezart "A magic way to interact with the Tezos blockchain using dart." https://moneytrackio.github.io/tezart/#/ (MIT License)

-* Tezter "A library for building decentralized applications in Flutter, currently focused on the Tezos platform." https://github.com/Tezsure/Tezster_dart, article: https://aditya-12115.medium.com/ (AGPL 3.0)

 ### Go